CodeMadeEasy01/dynamics365testing/README.md

 ### SrmScrollTo

 Scrolls to an element with given `data-id` attribute value.
-To find out the data-id you may use `//div[@data-id]` query in the Web Spy.
+To find out the data-id you may use `//div[@data-id and @data-z-index]` query in the Web Spy.

 ### CrmSetDate